Get involved in FUF

 When can I start?

-At the beginning of each semester (September and January), new members are welcome to join our communication groups.
+At the beginning of each term (September and January), new members are welcome to join our communication groups (the editorial board, the events group and the SoMe group).
 As a newcomer, you will then receive an introduction to FUF and the work in the groups.
-You will then register for our Info Meeting, where you will receive more information on how to apply to our groups.
+You then register for our information meeting, where you will receive more information about how to apply to our groups.